cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 ## Ikelite Housing

-### Tap and Drill Bulkhead Connector into Ikelite Housing
+### Drill and Tap Hole for Bulkhead Connector into Ikelite Housing

 ### Attach Molex Connector to Bulkhead